 A large part of the novel Voyageurs is set in North America at the time of the 1812 war.
 I found this map, made in 1805, in the Michigan archives in East Lansing.
 It is the map Mark and Alan use on their journey in to Michigan Territory.

-You can view this map in more detail by clicking on it and keying 'Command' and '+'
+To view this map in more detail click on it and key 'Command' and '+'

 Voyageurs (Edinburgh: Canongate.
 2003, 2nd ed.
 2004) 466pp.

 ISBN 1 84195 429 2

 Published in Canada (Toronto: McArthur and Co.
 2003, 2nd ed.
 2004)